mat-ruszczycky/practice-react-todo/README.md

 ## Functional Requirements

-Functional requirements define the essential behaviors and features that the software must provide to fulfill user needs.
-They describe what the system must do based on user actions, events, and business processes.
+Functional requirements are the behaviors and features an application must have.
+They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Core Features:
 - Users can create TODO items in a list.